-- F. California Air Resources Board (ARB) "California Air Resources Board" refers to the Air Resources Board of the State of California. - G. Clean Air Act (CAA) "Clean Air Act" refers to the federal Clean Air Act as amended in 1990 (42 U.S.C. section 7401 et seq.). - H. Code of Federal Regulations (CFR) "Code of Federal Regulations" refers to the United States Code of Federal Regulations. - I. Commence Operation "Commence operation" is the date of initial operation of an emissions unit, including any start-up or shakedown period authorized by a temporary permit to operate issued pursuant to section 42301.1 of the H&SC. - J. Direct Emissions "Direct emissions" are emissions that may reasonably pass through a stack, chimney, vent, or other functionally-equivalent opening. - K. District "District" refers to the Air Pollution Control District. - L. Effective Date of Rule XXX The "effective date of Rule XXX" is the date the U.S. EPA promulgates interim, partial, or final approval of the rule in the Code of Federal RegulationsFederal Register.
-[Reference: 40 CFR Part 70.4(g)]

-- M. Emergency An "emergency" is any situation arising from a sudden and reasonably unforeseeable event beyond the control of a permittee (e.g., an act of God) which causes the exceedance of a technology-based emission limitation under a permit and requires immediate corrective action to restore compliance.
+- G. Clean Air Act (CAA) "Clean Air Act" refers to the federal Clean Air Act as amended in 1990 (42 U.S.C. section 7401 et seq.). - H. Code of Federal Regulations (CFR) "Code of Federal Regulations" refers to the United States Code of Federal Regulations. - I. Commence Operation "Commence operation" is the date of initial operation of an emissions unit, including any start-up or shakedown period authorized by a temporary permit to operate issued pursuant to section 42301.1 of the H&SC. - J. Direct Emissions "Direct emissions" are emissions that may reasonably pass through a stack, chimney, vent, or other functionally-equivalent opening. - K. District "District" refers to the Calaveras County Air Pollution Control District. - L. Effective Date of Regulation X The "effective date of Regulation X" is the date the U.S. EPA promulgates interim, partial, or final approval of the rule in the Federal Register.
+[Reference: 40 CFR Part 70.4(g)] - M. Emergency An "emergency" is any situation arising from a sudden and reasonably unforeseeable event beyond the control of a permittee (e.g., an act of God) which causes the exceedance of a technology-based emission limitation under a permit and requires immediate corrective action to restore compliance.
 An "emergency" shall not include noncompliance as a result of improperly designed equipment, lack of preventive maintenance, careless or improper operation, or operator error.
-[The District may submit an upset or breakdown rule with Rule XXX instead of including the definition of "emergency" and section VI.B.12.
-Emergency Provisions, if the rule contains all the provisions of subsections VI.B.12.b. and c.] - N. Emissions Unit An "emissions unit" is any identifiable article, machine, contrivance, or operation which emits, may emit, or results in the emissions of, any regulated air pollutant or hazardous air pollutant.
+[Reference: 40 CFR Part 70.6(g)(1)] - N. Emissions Unit An "emissions unit" is any identifiable article, machine, contrivance, or operation which emits, may emit, or results in the emissions of, any regulated air pollutant or hazardous air pollutant.
 [Reference: 40 CFR Part 70.2 Emissions Unit] - O. Federally-enforceable Condition A "federally-enforceable condition" is any condition set forth in the permit to operate which addresses an applicable federal requirement or a voluntary emissions cap. - P. Fugitive Emissions "Fugitive emissions" are emissions which could not reasonably pass through a stack, chimney, vent, or other functionally-equivalent opening.
-[Reference: 40 CFR Part 70.2 Fugitive Emissions] - Q. Generally Available Control Technology (GACT) Standard A "generally available control technology standard" refers to any generally available control technology standard or management practice promulgated pursuant to section 112(d) of the CAA (40 CFR Part 63). - QR.
-Hazardous Air Pollutant (HAP) A "hazardous air pollutant" is any air pollutant listed pursuant to section 112(b) of the CAA. - RS.
-Health and Safety Code (H&SC) "Health and Safety Code" refers to the California Health and Safety Code. - ST. Initial Permit An "initial permit" is the first operating permit for which a source submits an application that addresses the requirements of the federal operating permits program as implemented by Rule XXX. - TU.
-Major Source A "major source" is a stationary source which has the potential to emit a regulated air pollutant or a HAP in quantities equal to or exceeding the lesser of any of the following thresholds:
+[Reference: 40 CFR Part 70.2 Fugitive Emissions]